On the irrationality exponent of real numbers with low complexity expansion: Acknowledgment

 \section{Acknowledgment}

+The authors are thankful to Julien Cassaigne for introducing them to Aberkane's papers.
 The second author's work was supported by the JSPS KAKENHI Grant Number 24K06641.
 The third author was supported by the National Research Foundation of Korea (NRF-2018R1A2B6001624, RS-2023-00245719).

 \begin{bibdiv} \begin{biblist}

 \bib{Aber00}{article}{ author={Aberkane, Ali}, title={Exemples de suites de complexit\'e{} inf\'erieure \`a{} $2n$}, language={French, with French summary}, note={Journ\'ees Montoises d'Informatique Th\'eorique (Marne-la-Vall\'ee, 2000)}, journal={Bull.
 Belg.
 Math.
 Soc.
 Simon Stevin}, volume={8}, date={2001}, number={2}, pages={161--180}, issn={1370-1444}, review={\MR{1838940}}, }